dianamn/gallery-and-caption/readme.txt

 == Changelog ==

+= 2.1.1 =
+* 1) We have added Albums functionality.
+* 2) NEW: We have added five hover effects on Gallery/Content pop up, Lightbox-Gallery , Thumbnails , Masonry and Mosaic views.

 = 2.1.0 =
 * 1) Fixed the issue in Ligthbox Gallery where ratings option did not work.
 * 2) Fixed the issue in Slider view where options did not check the current image on dots/bullets.
 * 3) Fixed the issue in Lightbox view where like and rating images would not show.

 = 2.0.9 =
 * 1) Fixed the issue where 2 shortcodes bringing conflict with class IDs